 The next level is prescribed solutions.
 I go back to my “old school” philosophy regarding pain.
 Most everyone in my extended family despises medications.
 And I have noticed that practitioners and some doctors are quick to take out the prescription pad.
 I typically balk at medications.
 When you do take medications, take it slow.
 Trust your body.
 See what it tells you.
 And learn the side-effects.
 Not having migraines and even feeling euphoric may sound appealing, but the costs to your kidneys, liver, bodily fluids and gut may make you think twice.
 Despite what doctors tell you, interactive effects of multiple medications (something older people are increasingly encountering) are hard to nail down.
 I carefully study the properties of the medicine being prescribed and potential side-effects.
 If at all possible, evaluate a medication without the use of other medications.
 As always, inform your doctor and seek his or hers advice before changing the use of any medications.

 I need to expand on this subject further.
-I thought this would be an easy thing to write about screen filters.
+I thought screen filters would be an easy thing to write.
 I have purchased filters in the past for the old cathode-ray monitors.
 The filters were generally inexpensive (about $30) and did a good job at removing background glare.

 Not so with the LCD screens.
 My usual office supply stop on the internet proved both a bit disappointing and confusing.
 First, one of the remedies for CVS is to use a larger screen.
 My screen is a 27” diagonal and, believe it or not, a screen filter of that dimension was not included by the office supplier.
 Second, the technical name of these add-ons is “privacy filter”.
 Privacy filters narrow the range of visibility of the monitor so that content can only be viewed immediately in front of the monitor.
 Like the old screen filters, they also deaden the light emitted from the screen.